Skip to main content

 TreeScan™ is a free data mining software that implements the tree-based scan statistic, a data mining method that simultaneously looks for excess risk in any of a large number of individual cells in a database as well as in groups of closely related cells, adjusting for the multiple testing inherent in the large number of overlapping groups evaluated.
 Developed for disease surveillance, it can be used for the following types of problems:

-• In pharmacovigilance, it can be used to simultaneously evaluating hundreds or thousands of potential adverse events and groups of adverse events, to determine if any one of them occur with higher probability among patients exposed to a particular pharmaceutical drug, device or vaccine, adjusting for the multiple tests inherent in the many adverse events evaluated.
+• In pharmacovigilance, it can be used to simultaneously evaluate hundreds or thousands of potential adverse events and groups of adverse events, to determine if any one of them occur with higher probability among patients exposed to a particular pharmaceutical drug, device or vaccine, adjusting for the multiple tests inherent in the many adverse events evaluated.

 • Also in pharmacovigilance, for a particular disease outcome such as liver failure, it can be used to simultaneously evaluate if it occurs with increased risk among people exposed any of hundreds of pharmaceutical drugs, or groups of related drugs, adjusting for the multiple testing inherent in the many drugs evaluated.